material-components/material-components-ios/components/Dialogs/README.md

 <!-- Extracted from docs/typical-use-modal-dialog.md -->

 ### Typical use: modal dialog

-Your UIViewController presented using Material presentation and transition controllers:
+The following example shows how to present a custom UIViewController as the content within a Material dialog:

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift